RUGWIRO-Olivier/--User-Account-Management/README.md

 # user-account-management-api

-`user-account-management-api` is a backend application written in spring boot for the purpose of managing users of a soft Z Company.
+`user-account-management-api` is a web application written in spring boot for the purpose of managing users of a soft Z Company.

 ## Getting Started